Ashutosh-Maharana/sports_crowdfunding/README.md

 plot_confusion_matrix(text_classifier, X_test, y_test)

 ```

+The code performs text classification using a Random Forest Classifier.
+It starts by extracting input features and labels from a DataFrame.
+Then, it defines stop words and vectorizes the input features using TF-IDF vectorization.
+To handle class imbalance, it applies SMOTE (Synthetic Minority Over-sampling Technique) to balance the dataset.
+The data is split into training and testing sets, and a Random Forest Classifier is trained on the training data.
+Predictions are made on the test data, and the performance of the model is evaluated using a confusion matrix, classification report, and accuracy score.

 Joy and Sadness Confusion Matrix and Classification Report

 <p align="center">
     <img width="500" src="/assets/Visualizations/sentiment_analysis/Sentiment_Classification_Joy_Sad.png">
 </p>

+The classification model achieved an overall accuracy of 99% in predicting emotions.
+It demonstrated high precision, recall, and F1-score for both the "joy" and "sadness" classes, indicating that the model successfully identified instances belonging to these classes.
+The confusion matrix shows that there were only a few misclassifications, with three instances each being incorrectly classified as "joy" and "sadness" respectively.
+Overall, the model performed exceptionally well in accurately predicting emotions.

 Postive and Negative Confusion Matrix and Classification Report